djosephsen/gryphie/README.md

          sender.send(datapoints)

 #### Efficient and pedantic, but never annoying
+Many monitoring tools start out hard-wired to a particular thingie, and then, when they become more successful, some poor schlep winds up ripping out the hard-wired back-end code, and replaceing it with something more modular.
+This usually works out ok, but some back-end modules get more love than others.
+My goal with Gryphie is to make a very accessable, high-quality implementation of the most popular protocols available.
+I want Gryphie to be so good that people will turn to it as a reference implementation for these protocols, even if they don't choose to link in Gryphie directly.

-Gryphie tries to insulate you from wire protocol details, while still optimizing for transport efficiency by doing things like buffering and combining individual measurements, and using compression and binary protocols where possible.
+So Gryphie tries to insulate you from wire protocol details, while still optimizing for transport efficiency by doing things like buffering, combining individual measurements, and using compression and binary protocols where possible.
 It also tries to do this with a minimum of dependencies.
 Gryphie's python implementation, for example, reimplements each protocol on top of the python standard library, and doesn't use any external dependencies.
 Gryphie isn't just a wrapper around other protocol bindings.

 #### Gryphie is a work in progress
 I unintentionally created gryphie while ripping the carbon code out of [graphios](), and thought it might be useful to other engineers as a stand-alone thing.
 I have a lot of work to do to make Gryphie into the thing I actually want to use myself.
-It needs meaningful documentation, Go and Ruby support, features beyond writing so it can export series from the various backends, and more advanced api features like Librato Annotation support.
+It needs meaningful documentation, Go and Ruby support, read/pagination support so it can export series from the various backends, and more advanced api features like Librato Annotation support.
 But if you're working in Python, and you just want to push metrics, Gryphie works pretty well today, and its write interface shouldn't change all that much